• Skip to primary navigation

 Mixing the fresh chopped tomatoes, spring onions and herbs in a bowl to finish off the tomato salsa.

 This salsa is a really versatile side dish and as such, can be used in a variety of ways.
-It is delicious with spiced food, particularly Mexican style food, such as fajitas or burritos.
+It is delicious with spiced food, particularly Mexican style food, like my Easy Chicken Tacos, or your favourite fajitas or burritos.

 As a family we really enjoy it alongside grilled meat, particularly chicken or beef steak.
-However it also works alongside a smoky beef or bean chilli.
-It’s tomato base makes it a great pairing for cheese and also re-fried beans.
+However it also works alongside my Slow Cooked Chunky Beef Chilli or my Bean Chilli.
+It's tomato base makes it a great pairing for cheese and also Re-fried Beans.

 Fresh tomato salsa in a yellow bowl from above with chicken tacos on a large blue platter to the side and a bowl of fresh guacamole to the bottom all against a dark wooden backdrop.